gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 - Put the trained BV in a new, testing environment, like conducting animal testings.
   - Implement the progress saving functionality
 - More than 1 BV and BVs interactions
+- Another possible solution: apply genetic algorithm or other kinds to optimize the network structure